l3g3nd2410/LiveryTool/README.md

 - Paste Liveries
 - Move all layers

+## Known Issues :

+- you can't copy / paste directly a livery from a car to the same car untill i fix it just paste it on another car and re copy / paste it on the original car

 ## NOTE :

 this is still a v1 so there will be more options added in the futur ^^